 I Can Use the Philosophy I Want To

 This one was also one of the biggest motivating factors for me.
-There are no Charlotte Mason preschools near us (probably because her ideal was unschool for little ones!)
-Even though preschool is seen as fun and social, I was afraid that sending her to a program would introduce vibes of competition and shame.
+There are no Charlotte Mason preschools near us (probably because her ideal was very hands-off for little ones!)
+Even though preschool is seen as fun and social, I was afraid that sending her to a program would introduce ideas of competition and shame.
 Those are so hard to erase.
 Giving her inspirational ideas to ponder is more important to me than introducing her to alphabet flashcards.
-I didn’t want her to be bombarded with worksheets and pressured to perform.
+I didn’t want her to be bombarded with worksheets and pressure to perform.
 Children should enjoy these young, carefree days!
-(You can read about why I am delaying reading instruction here).

 Working on Habits

-According to Charlotte Mason, habit development is the most important thing to work on in the early years.
-Being with my daughter all day gives me plenty of time to work on habits.
-And a solemn thought: when she does develop a bad habit, I know that it’s MY fault.
+According to Charlotte Mason’s philosophy, habit development is one of the most important things to work on in the early years.
+Being with my children all day gives me plenty of time to work on habits.
+And a solemn thought: when they develop a bad habit, I know that it’s MY fault.
 I have somehow slipped and let something go.
-This means that I have the responsibility and ability to help her replace it with a better one.
-If she had gone to preschool, trying to replace a bad habit that wasn’t addressed at school would be counterproductive.
+This means that I have the responsibility and ability to help them replace it with a better one.
+If they had gone to preschool, trying to replace a bad habit that wasn’t addressed at school would be counterproductive.

 We Get to Set Our Own Schedule

-I admit, our schedule these days mostly revolves around Baby E’s sleep needs.
-He slept until 9:15 this morning!
-So, not having to worry about preschool pick up and drop up, which would inevitably require waking him up, is a blessing.
+Our schedule these days mostly revolve around little ones’ sleep needs.
+One of my children enjoys sleeping in, sometimes until 9:00!
+Not having to worry about preschool pick up and drop up is a huge blessing.
+I don’t have to wake up children to get them in the car.
 We started out the year getting dressed every morning, but now that it’s getting chillier, we stay cozied up in pajamas.
-Snuggling up next to those two sweet things in the morning, wearing pajamas and reading a book is the best start to any day!
+Snuggling up next to those sweet little ones in the morning, wearing pajamas and reading a book is the best start to any day!